-co-founder, ex-cto, ex-programmer, current overthinker
+co-founder, ex-cto, ex-programmer, current ceo, self-described heterobasic, eternal overthinker

 Javi Santana